2017 Minnesota Nonprofit Award for Excellence

 Focus on Education

 The Commonweal Theatre maintains that each artist is most fully realized when engaged simultaneously in creating, teaching, and learning.
 Every year, we reach more than 4,000 students of all ages through year-round educational outreach.
-Commonweal artists teach master classes at regional colleges and universities, offer student matinees and pre-show workshops for middle and high school students, and provide week-long Road Scholar programs to life-long learners (sponsored by Winona State University).
+Commonweal artists teach master classes at regional colleges and universities and offer student matinees and pre-show workshops for middle and high school students.
 Commonweal’s apprenticeship program immerses new and recent graduates in the artistic and administrative operation of a professional theatre company.